Coronavirus: Advice for Northern Ireland Travellers

 Please note: All customer enquiries are via email only.

-Due to the corona crisis, KLM will start the summer schedule with a significantly reduced network.
+Due to COVID-19, KLM will start the summer schedule with a significantly reduced network.

 Please do not go to the departure airport if your flight is not confirmed to depart.